stfndamjanovic/dotfiles/README.md

 ./bootstrap.sh
 ```

 Restart computer to apply all changes and that's it.
+Your development env is ready.